-The remaining materials at Oak Ridge not covered under Safety Issue 1 above are plutonium stored at ORNL in Building 3027 and uranium salt in the Molten Salt Reactor Experiment.
+The remaining materials at Oak Ridge in the 94-1/2000-1 scope are plutonium stored at ORNL in Building 3027 and uranium salt in the Molten Salt Reactor Experiment.
 Plans to complete stabilization of these materials are described in the following paragraphs.